andimoto/keebcu/README.md

 *I will also add a schematic for soldering the keyboard matrix and the Pro Micro of the available boards.*

 Available wiring diagrams for:
+- andimoto6064 with Arduino Pro Micro
 - andimoto7583 with Arduino Pro Micro
+- andimotoSmallTKL_iso with Teensy 2.0

 The Arduino Pro Micro clones are very cheap so I used them.
 More money for fancy keycaps ;).